nilsdacke/knowledge_net/docs/source/overview.rst

 * Facilitates the communication between knowledge bases

 The framework architecture has two layers: the knowledge kernel and the communication shell.
-You will find the code for the communication shell in the `comm_shell` directory.
+You will find the code for the communication shell in the :code:`comm_shell` directory.
 It currently supports HTTP and makes it straightforward to implement other communication protocols.

 The knowledge kernel is implemented in the other source directories.
 The main classes are:

-* `Knowledgebase`
+* :code:`Knowledgebase`
-* `ChatHistory`
+* :code:`ChatHistory`

-A `Knowledgebase` can be a local knowledge base running in the process of your program or a remote knowledge base accessed for example over HTTP.
-The `ChatHistory` records the interactions between the user and the knowledge bases.
+A :code:`Knowledgebase` can be a local knowledge base running in the process of your program or a remote knowledge base accessed for example over HTTP.
+The :code:`ChatHistory` records the interactions between the user and the knowledge bases.